17 October 2010

-Position a rack in the center of your oven, and preheat the oven to 375°F.
+Position a rack in the center of your oven, and preheat to 375°F.

 In a large bowl, whisk together the seasoning for the plums: the brown sugar or honey, flour, cinnamon, ginger, and crystallized ginger.
 Add this to the plums, and gently stir to coat.
-Arrange the plums skin side up in an ungreased deep 9X13 inch baking dish.
+Spread the plums evenly in an ungreased 9X13 inch baking dish.
 (You could also divide it into two smaller baking dishes.)

-In another medium bowl, combine the dry ingredients for the topping: the sugar, flour, cinnamon, baking powder, and salt.
+In a medium bowl, combine the dry ingredients for the topping: sugar, flour, oats, cinnamon, baking powder, and salt.
 Whisk to blend well.
 Add the beaten eggs.
 Using your hands, mix thoroughly, pinching handfuls of the mixture to produce moist little particles.
 (If it still has dry patches, add another beaten egg.)
 Drop spoonfuls over the plums, then pat and spread with your fingers till it covers.

-Serve crumble warm or at room temperature, with crème fraîche, thick yogurt, or unsweetened whipped cream.
+Serve warm or at room temperature, with crème fraîche, ice cream, or unsweetened whipped cream.

-Note: To reheat leftovers, it’s best to do it slowly, in an oven set to 300 degrees or less, to avoid over-browning the crumble.
+Note: Reheat slowly, in an oven set to 300 degrees or less, to avoid over-browning the crumble.

 *Roughly equivalent to about 15-20 regular plums.
 I just use up a whole container from Costco and I never remember to count.
 Peaches?
 Eh, maybe a dozen?
 I'm totally guessing, can you tell?
 It's more art than science, so just use what you have and it will all be glorious, you'll see.